-- <Internal Book>: This is a small opening book that is also the default book. - 2. <ECO Book>: This opening book contains all book lines that define the ECO codes. - 3. <No Book>: This is an empty opening book that can be used when no opening book is wanted.
+- 1. <Internal Book>: This is a small opening book that is also the default book. - <ECO Book>: This opening book contains all book lines that define the ECO codes. - 3. <No Book>: This is an empty opening book that can be used when no opening book is wanted.

-10.2 Installing additional opening books
+11.2 Installing additional opening books

-To use polyglot or CTG book files:
+To use polyglot, CTG or ABK book files:

-- Copy one or more polyglot book files to the DroidFish/book directory on the external storage.
-Polyglot books must have the file extension .bin.
+- 1. Copy one or more opening book files to the DroidFish/book directory on the external storage. - Polyglot books must have the file extension .bin.
 Note!
-The Android file system is case sensitive, so the extension must be .bin, not .Bin or .BIN. - 2.
-Copy one or more CTG book files to the DroidFish/book directory.
+The Android file system may be case sensitive, in which case the extension must be .bin, not .Bin or .BIN. - 2.
 A CTG book consists of three files with file extensions .ctg, .ctb and .cto.
-You must copy all three files. - 3.
-Go to Left drawer menu -> Select opening book.

-4. Select the opening book you want to use.
+You must copy all three files. - 3. an ABK book must have the file extension .abk. - 2.
+Go to Left drawer menu -> Select opening book. - 3.
+Select the opening book you want to use.